-C. squamosus cannot support the intensive fisheries that have resulted in such rapid depletion of its population in the OSPAR Maritime Area.
+C. granulosus, like other Gulper shark species, cannot support fisheries.
+Exploitation has resulted in rapid depletion of its population in the OSPAR Maritime Area.
 The conservation objective for this species should be to protect remaining portions of the stock in order to allow population recovery.